How to Help a Friend

 Respect your friend or loved one's decisions.
 Do not criticize their decisions.
 Do not tell them what to do.
 Your friend is already dealing with a controlling, manipulative partner - the last thing you want to do is to forcefully tell them what to do.
 There are many reasons why survivors stay in abusive relationships.
 They may leave and return to the relationship many times.
 Relationship abuse is very complex, and it can take time for a survivor to be able to leave safely.
 Be patient - when they feel ready, be there for them.

+Share information about relationship abuse - like the Power & Control Wheel - with your friend or loved one.
 Encourage them to talk to people who can provide help and guidance.
-A Woman's Place (AWP) provides counseling and support groups.
-Offer to go with them to talk to family and friends.
-If they have to go to the police, court, or a lawyer, offer to go along for moral support.
+Tell them about A Woman's Place and our services - including our 24-hour Hotline (1.800.220.8116), our website, and our team of Advocates, who are ready to listen and offer support.
+Offer to be with your friend when they talk to other family members and friends about the abuse.
+If they have to go to the police, to court, or to see a lawyer, offer to go along for moral support.

 You cannot "rescue" them, but you can be there for them.
 Although it is difficult to see someone you care about get hurt, ultimately, your loved one has to be the one to decide what is best for them and what steps they want to take.
 Keep a calm approach, remain supportive, and connect them with help when they feel ready.